Emergency1999/musicview/README.md

 ## Query Parameters

-Following query parameters are possible to change the behavior of the site
+Following query parameters are possible to change the behavior of the site.
+All query parameters are optional.

 1. `qr`: link the QR code goes to (e.g. `?qr=https%3A%2F%2Ft.me%2FMusicHomeBot`)
 2. `vote`: link the vote button goes to (e.g. `?vote=https%3A%2F%2Ft.me%2FMusicHomeBot`)
 3. `lyrics`: `"true" | "false"` whether to show the lyrics or not (e.g. `?lyrics=true`)
+4. `only-lyrics`: `"true" | "false"` whether to show only the lyrics or default view (e.g. `?only-lyrics=true`)